 Registration of a community is a process by which the condominium’s declaration and description are formally approved by the City once all requirements are satisfied.
 A condominium corporation number is issued for the particular building, thereby forming the Condominium Corporation.

 Following the registration of a condominium, it typically takes our lawyers approximately two weeks to generate the balance of the formal documents for Final Closing that would officially transfer title.
 We will then provide all necessary documentation to your lawyer.
-This will allow approximately four weeks for you to coordinate your mortgage or other financing needed to receive full title to your suite at the time of Final Closing.
+This will allow approximately two weeks for you to coordinate your mortgage or other financing needed to receive full title to your suite at the time of Final Closing.
 Generally, all homeowners who have Interim Closed will Final Close on a particular day – we will be notifying you of this date.
 Those with an Occupancy Date that falls after Final Closing of the community will Final Close on their current Occupancy Date.